Important Traffic, Parking and Event Shuttle Information

 INFORMATION TO HELP MAKE IT A SAFE AND HAZARD-FREE HOLIDAY

 Alcoholic beverages, fireworks of all types, sparklers, glass containers, coolers larger than 36” long and barbecue grills are prohibited on the beach and could be confiscated by Hollywood Police.
 Small soft-sided coolers are preferred outside designated picnicking areas.
+Please avoid bringing single-use plastics, straws, cutlery and/or foam food containers to the beach.
 Picnicking is permitted on the sandy beach only between Sherman and Custer streets as well as within Charnow Park at Garfield Street, Keating Park at Magnolia Terrace, and Harry Berry Park at Azalea Terrace.

 It is prime nesting season for several protected species of sea turtles.
 Turtle nesting activity is normal and should not be considered an emergency.
 If you plan to stake out a spot on the sand to watch the fireworks, please remember the nesting habits of sea turtles can be impacted by light sources, including flashlights.
 If you do encounter a sea turtle or sea turtle nest, do not disturb it.
 Knowingly interfering with a sea turtle nest could result in civil or even criminal penalties and fines.